JunFu1995/BGCN/README.md

 ## TODO
 - [x] ~~Code release~~
-- [ ] Release the code for the calculating the posteriori of the road network
+- [ ] Release the code for calculating the posteriori of the road network

 ## Introduction
 For the convenience of comparison, we integrate the proposed BGCN into an open library for urban spatial-temporal data mining, called [LibCity](https://github.com/LibCity/Bigscity-LibCity?tab=readme-ov-file).

-For the implementation details of BGCN, please see the file libcity/model/traffic_speed_prediction/BGCN.py.
+For the implementation details of BGCN, please see the file "libcity/model/traffic_speed_prediction/BGCN.py".

 ## Train and Test
 First, download datasets following the instructions in [LibCity](https://github.com/LibCity/Bigscity-LibCity?tab=readme-ov-file).